GoldenSylph/solidity_mid_test/README.md

 1. `Is there a difference in gas efficiency between the two ways to return the person age?` - Yes, because the A variant is allocating a reference type variable in memory and additionally performing assignment operation.
 But the B variant is just storing the result of storage read in stack and then just passing it to the end return mechanism of the contract.

-Here is an OPCODE analysis of both variants:
+2. `if so why?` - Here is an OPCODE analysis of both variants:

 ![The OPCODE analysis of the variants](./third_ref.png)

-This is part of the functions executions.
+This is part of the functions executions where the business logic is.
 To the left is the execution of B variant and to the opposite side is A variant.
 You can see, that in the variant A there is much more MLOADs and MSTOREs OPCODE which read and allocate the memory for the `p` variable.
+The main difference is at the center of both variants.
+You can see that in the A variant is an allocation block for the variable, instead of just adding the reference to storage at mark `259 SLOAD` in the variant B.

-You can test the third task by executing `npx hardhat test`.
+You can also check that the A variant is more expensive by executing `npx hardhat test`.
 It will fork the Fuse mainnet (just for fun and for not performing an unnecessary work on network management) and execute test.

 ## Fourth task